-- Static stretching – This type of elongation is the most common, you simply take what you want to stretch to its extension, when you start to feel a light tension you hold it; it simply consists in maintaining a position of stretch for a specific time (eg. 25 seconds); after a correct warm-up it is ideal for beginners (for increasing range of motion) but slightly less useful for flexibility experts
+- Static stretching – This type of elongation is the most common, you simply take what you want to stretch to its extension and when you start to feel a light tension, you hold it; it simply consists of maintaining the position of stretch for a specific time (eg. 25 seconds); after a correct warm-up it is ideal for beginners (for increasing range of motion) but slightly less useful for flexibility experts

-- Dynamic stretching – This type of practice is good during warm-up, it is safe also for intermediate practitioners; it consists in the repetition of a movement (eg. 10 times) that alternates a no-tension phase with the gradual attainment of tension (under a load of a generally limited amount of inertia); you have to move what you want to stretch through its entire range of movement, first you start with a small motion and then, gradually, you have to increase elongation and speed (without exaggerating)
+- Dynamic stretching – This type of practice is good during warm-up, it is safe also for intermediate practitioners; it consists of the repetition of a movement (eg. 10 times) that alternates a no-tension phase with the gradual attainment of tension (under a load of a generally limited amount of inertia); you have to move what you want to stretch through its entire range of movement; first you start with a small motion and then, gradually, you can increase elongation and speed (without exaggerating)

-- Ballistic stretching – This is the most dangerous type of stretching and is performed by bouncing with momentum on the stretch position; it allows high levels of results but at the same time it creates a high risk of causing damages, especially (but not only) for not conditioned pratctitioners; it is almost useless and harmful to not professional fighters / athletes who perform volatile or high-speed movements (it can be replaced with static stretching); it is suitable only for highly conditioned practitioners and, with the right adapatations, to young kids and natually flexible people (you can learn to defend yourself completely ignoring this type of exercises); they can be safely performed only from low-speed to high-speed and preceded by static stretching
+- Ballistic stretching – This is the most dangerous type of stretching and is performed by “bouncing” with momentum on the stretch position; it allows to reach high-level results but at the same time, it raises the risk of causing damages, especially (but not only) for not conditioned practitioners; it is almost useless / harmful to those who are not professional fighters / athletes who perform elongations concurrently of high-speed / high-loaded movements; it is suitable only for highly conditioned practitioners and, with the right adaptations, to young kids or naturally flexible people; it can be safely performed only gradually start from low-speed to high-speed and preceded by static stretching

 Each type of workout can be:

-- Active and Active Isolated (AI) stretching – For martial arts purpose, this is one of the best choices, instead of favoring the elongation we make sure to oppose a slight muscular resistance in the opposite direction of the tension; in this way our body not only manages to expand its mobility but also learn to support it without damages during dynamic activities (the typical explosive movements of a fight); the idea is that if one muscle contracts, the opposing one relaxes
+- Active and Active Isolated (AI) stretching – For martial arts purpose, this is one of the best choices, instead of favoring the elongation, we make sure to oppose a slight muscular resistance in the opposite direction of the tension; this way, our body not only manages to expand its mobility but also learn to support it without damages during dynamic activities (the typical explosive movements of a fight); the idea is that if one muscle relaxes, the opposing one contracts

 - Passive stretching – It consists of using special tools (weights, machines, partners, etc.) to passively work on your elongation through relaxation and without any kind of effort / contraction; alone, this kind of stretching is not suitable for martial arts; as an accompaniment to other types of extension it can help to reach / maintain good results (but if you do not perfectly know your body or you are not sure of what you are doing it is better to postpone this category of exercises)